 The true headwaters are just to the west of this map.
 Here, the tiny stream is crossed by a footbridge and several small local roads.

-The first major crossings is Capitol Hill Road at Bertha.
+The first major crossing is Capitol Hill Road at Bertha.

 Looks like an interesting place to explore!